helmiau/helmiau.github.io/_posts/2021-09-03-helmiwrt-os.md

 <br>
 #### Firmware Informations

 HelmiWrt OS is a customized OpenWrt firmware with many additions to make a **ready to use** firmware.
-This firmware based on [SuLingGG OpenWrt-Rpi](https://github.com/SuLingGG/OpenWrt-Rpi) compiled daily using GitHub Actions.
+This firmware based on [SuLingGG OpenWrt-Rpi](https://github.com/SuLingGG/OpenWrt-Rpi) compiled using GitHub Actions.
 This project currently available for Raspberry Pi 1/2/3/4 and x86 (PC/Laptop) devices.

 <details><summary>Main firmware features : (click to show)</summary>
 <p>